d2l-ai/d2l-en/chapter_convolutional-neural-networks/densenet.md

 * In terms of cross-layer connections, unlike ResNet, where inputs and outputs are added together, DenseNet concatenates inputs and outputs on the channel dimension.
 * The main units that compose DenseNet are dense blocks and transition layers.
+* We need to keep the dimensionality under control when composing the network by adding transition layers that shrink the number of channels again.

-## exercise
+## Problems

+1. Why do we use average pooling rather than max-pooling in the transition layer?
-* One of the advantages mentioned in the DenseNet paper is that its model parameters are smaller than those of ResNet.
+1. One of the advantages mentioned in the DenseNet paper is that its model parameters are smaller than those of ResNet.
 Why is this the case?
-* One problem for which DenseNet has been criticized is its high memory consumption.
-Is this really the case?
+1. One problem for which DenseNet has been criticized is its high memory consumption.
+    * Is this really the case?
 Try to change the input shape to $224\times 224$ to see the actual (GPU) memory consumption.
+    * Can you think of an alternative means of reducing the memory consumption?
+How would you need to change the framework?
-* Implement the various DenseNet versions presented in Table 1 of the DenseNet paper[1].
+1. Implement the various DenseNet versions presented in Table 1 of the [DenseNet paper](https://arxiv.org/abs/1608.06993).
+1. Why do we not need to concatenate terms if we are just interested in $\mathbf{x}$ and $f(\mathbf{x})$ for ResNet?
+Why do we need this for more than two layers in DenseNet?
+1. Design a DenseNet for fully connected networks and apply it to the Housing Price prediction task.

 ## References